optile/cards-component-demo/README.md

 * Hard refresh the browser (Cmd+Shift+R / Ctrl+Shift+R)
 * The dev servers auto-rebuild, but browser cache may need clearing

+**Switching between local and CDN checkout-web?**

+* When you start/stop the checkout-web dev server (port 8700), you'll need to refresh the page to reload the SDK script
+* Switching stripe (port 8991) works dynamically without page refresh thanks to the fetch override

 **Stripe components not loading locally?**